apigee/ansible-opdk-accelerator/README-INVENTORY-FILE.md

 ## Inventory File Conventions
 These roles depend on use of conventions in the inventory file.
-Specifically inventory file conventions are ansible group names that are defined around Apigee semantics.
-These ansible groups are semantically linked to the Apigee documentation.
-The ansible groups used as conventions correspond to the installation roles and server categorizations called out in the Apigee Private Cloud Installation and Configuration Guide.
+Specifically inventory file conventions are [Ansible group](http://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#hosts-and-groups) names that are defined around Apigee semantics.
+These Ansible groups are semantically linked to the Apigee documentation.
+The Ansible groups used as conventions correspond to the installation roles and server categorizations called out in the [Apigee Private Cloud Installation](https://docs.apigee.com/private-cloud/v4.18.01/install-edge-components-node) and
+Configuration Guide.
 It has been useful to use planet and region designations combined with the documented installation role names to create categorization semantics that should be fairly intuitive once you